suryakchoudhary/EOS/CLASS/Getting_Started_with_GDB.md

 - lay next OR lay n

-- Press enter OR return key tow times.
+- Press enter OR return key two times.

 - break main OR b main : To set the break point at main.